syafiqoarashy/assignment-2-pbp/README.md

 ## Why We Use _Virtual Environments_?

-While it is not required, it is recommended to create and execute a Django application in a separate enviroment(virtual enviroment).
+While it is not required, it is recommended to create and execute a Django application in a separate environment(virtual environment).
 Python has a tool called virtualenv that creates an isolated Python environment, we will  be use it to create our virtual environment for our Django application.
 This isolated environment isolates the package and dependencies specifically from our application.
 This is to deter the possibility of other versions of packages or dependencies in our computer conflicting with the ones from our application by avoiding installing Python packages globally.
 Therefore, the virtual envorinment is used to manage Python packages for different projects.

 ## Implementation